duzy/quick/README.md

-# quick
+# GoQuick
-Golang with QtQuick
+Golang with QtQuick.